gpmgo/docs/en-US/Bin.md

 	- Specified tag: `gopm bin github.com/gpmgo/gopm@tag:v0.1.0`.
 	- Fixed commit: `gopm bin github.com/gpmgo/gopm@commit:23ce93a`.

-#### Usage cases
+#### Usage example

 In case you want to build binary to specified path, you can use option `--dir, -d` to achieve that.
-For example, I want to build gopm to `$GOROOT/bin`, then I should execute `gopm bin -d github.com/gpmgo/gopm $GOROOT/bin`.
+For example, I want to build gopm to `$GOROOT/bin`, then I should execute `gopm bin -d $GOROOT/bin github.com/gpmgo/gopm`.

 ##### Latest version: `gopm bin github.com/gpmgo/gopm`